arcus/education_modules/bash_scripting_101/bash_scripting_101.md

 ### Defining variables with `$`
 - `$` used to define a variable expression as used in the echo example above.

-### Character sequence wildcard `*`

-- `*` character sequence wildcard.
-Very useful in running a command on all files with a given file extension as demonstrated in the mv example above.

 ### Quiz: Bash syntax